cltl/ma-tm-domains-SDG-tracker/README.md

 **keyword_search** contains the folder with keyword lists (5 at the moment), and the code to extract related documents (in .json) from the pickled Gigaword corpus by selecting articles containing at least *t* keywords.

 ~~**Gigaword_to_classifier** is our system for this task.
-This classification approach consists of the following steps:
-1. Conversion to .json while using a basic filter (one or two words; at least one of them should be present in text or header) (this step is not included in the notebook yet!)~~
+This classification approach consists of the following steps:~~ ~~1.
+Conversion to .json while using a basic filter (one or two words; at least one of them should be present in text or header) (this step is not included in the notebook yet!)~~
 ~~2.
-Training data part 1:
+Training data part 1: ~~
-Naïve keyword lookup: the program is provided a (hand-crafted) keyword list of terms relevant to the SDG our classifier will be trained on.
-If at least *t* keywords are present, the article gets the label 'related'.
+~~Naïve keyword lookup: the program is provided a (hand-crafted) keyword list of terms relevant to the SDG our classifier will be trained on.
+If at least *t* keywords are present, the article gets the label 'related'.~~
-3. Training data part 2: a sample of random articles is gathered from the GigaWord corpus and added to the training data.~~ ~~4.
+~~3.
+Training data part 2: a sample of random articles is gathered from the GigaWord corpus and added to the training data.~~ ~~4.
 The BERT-model *'bert-base-nli-mean-tokens'* is used to get the sentence embeddings(?); the model is trained.
 We performed a random split on the training data; our classifier (a SVM) was trained on 2/3 of the articles and tested on 1/3.~~
 THIS HAS BEEN SUPERCEDED BELOW (I wish I knew how to use git properly)